Lucas-silvar/Lucas-silvar/README.md

 ==========================

- FrontEnd Developer
+ Developer & Engineering Student
 -----------------------------

-I'm a 23-year-old developer and I started programming at 19.
-I love coding, challenging myself and figuring out how to solve problems using technology.
-My main focus is frontEnd development, making applications that impact users' lives. oh, and i'm also a software engineering student and computer engineering
+I'm 23 years old and I'm a student of Software Engineering and Computer Engineering at the Federal Technological University of Paraná.
+My journey into programming began at the age of 19, igniting a passion for coding, problem-solving, and leveraging technology for innovative solutions.
+With a primary focus on software development, I strive to create applications that make a meaningful impact

-* 🌍  I'm based in Paraná,Brazil
+* 🌍  I'm based in Paraná, Brazil
 * ✉️  You can contact me at [lucasarr01@outlook.com]()
-* 🧠  I'm learning Advanced Javascript.
-Java and Python programming language
+* 🧠  I'm learning Phython and Java programming languages
-* ⚡  I love sports and my favorite is football
+* ⚡  I love sports, with football being my favorite
  <!--* 🚀  I'm currently working on ... -->